-Andrew Gulliford, historian at Fort Lewis College, says America’s children – and adults – deserve to know the truth about the teddy bear.
+Andrew Gulliford, a historian at Fort Lewis College, says America’s children – and adults – deserve to know the truth about the teddy bear.

 The truth involves a tired, tied-up bear, Roosevelt’s refusal to kill it, and a cartoonist’s lighthearted attempt to make fun of the then-President.

-Southwest Sampler features audio commentary by various essayists on the history, landscape, culture and people of the American Southwest.
+Southwest Sampler features audio commentary by various essayists on the history, landscape, culture, and people of the American Southwest.

 This piece was written by Andrew Gulliford, Ph.D., Professor of History and Environmental Studies at Fort Lewis College in Durango.
 It was recorded and edited by Mark Duggan.